skyline570/skyline570/README.md

-- 👋 Hello there, good to see you hear
+- 👋 Hello there, good to see you hear (pun intended)